tkruse/build-bench/README.md

 $ sudo apt-get install maven3

-More recent versios can be found at: http://maven.apache.org/download.cgi
+More recent versions can be found at: http://maven.apache.org/download.cgi

 ## Gradle